TomRosen/doodjs/README.md

 ### `d-effect`

-Will re-run the effect when the value of parameters changes.
+Will re-run the effect when a value in the expression changes.

 ```html
 <div d-effect="$el.innerText = message"></div>